Configuring single sign-on (SSO) with Azure

 To make sure SSO is working, perform these steps:

-1. Log out of and close the Azure management portal and the Azure AD access panel.
+1. Log out of and close the Azure management portal and the Microsoft Entra ID access panel.

-2. In a new browser session, navigate directly to the access panel at http://myapps.microsoft.com.
+2. In a new browser session, navigate directly to the access panel at myapps.microsoft.com.

-3. Enter your Azure AD credentials to log in.
+3. Enter your Microsoft Entra ID credentials to log in.
 After authentication, you will be able to interact with the applications integrated with the directory.

 4. Click on the SSO application you created to be redirected and logged in to IT Glue.

-Another way to test SSO access is to go to your account subdomain (mycompany.itglue.com) directly.
+Another way to test SSO access is to go to your account subdomain ([subdomain].itglue.com) directly.

-If your SSO provider's service is unavailable, you can still login using your IT Glue username and password at app.itglue.com.
+ANSWER If your SSO provider's service is unavailable, you can still log in using your IT Glue username and password at app.itglue.com.

 If your SSO is not working, confirm your provider's service is available.
 Send us an email for assistance.